binarykore/0day/README.md

 ## Legend:

 Type 1: Attack, Zero Day - The Most Crucial Attacking Vector of every Hacker.
-This doesn't need to be coded within its Deadline.
+This doesn't need to be coded ahead of its Deadline, This attack only exists, if the Loop Hole is still not known to the Vendor or the Coder yet.

 Type 2: Declassified Attack yet Discovered.